What We Do

-King’s Kids Africa and the local church will share in the ongoing life care costs of the children.
-The level of financial support provided by King’s Kids Africa will be phased out over time, as we work with the local church to become self-sustaining.
+At this point, King’s Kids Africa funds the ongoing life care costs of the children.
+However, over time, the level of financial support provided by King’s Kids Africa will be phased out, as we work with the local church to become more self-sustaining.

-While King’s Kids Africa will pay for a significant portion of the ongoing life case costs, the local church and the Presbytery will be viewed by the community as the “care providers” and not King’s Kids Africa.
+While King’s Kids Africa pays for a significant portion of the ongoing life care costs, the local church and the Presbytery will be viewed by the community as the “care providers” and not King’s Kids Africa.

 To provide more flexibility in sponsoring a child, we have now adopted several levels of giving, including: